 So what’s the answer?
 Let’s take a look and see if there are really any differences between Mastercard and Visa that you need to be aware of.

 What are Mastercard and Visa?

-Mastercard and Visa are financial technology companies that process transactions made by credit and debit cards which are issued by banks or financial providers.
-It is very important to understand that neither Mastercard or Visa issue cards, instead, they are simply there to facilitate payments.
+Mastercard and Visa are financial technology companies that process transactions made by debit and credit cards which are issued by banks or financial providers.
+It is very important to understand that neither Mastercard nor Visa issue cards.
+They are simply there to facilitate payments.

 The vastly simplified explanation is that each company’s payment network does this by checking with the card provider if the transaction should be accepted or declined (‘Hey there!
 Does this customer have enough funds for this transaction?’), confirming with the retailer that the payment can be made (‘Ok, it’s all good!’) and then processing the payment.

 In short, no. Both are accepted worldwide at most retailers.
 It would be very rare to find somewhere that accepted credit cards but did not accept either Mastercard or Visa.